God Is Enough

 Well, that all grew out of this verse it says, “He began to send them forth”.
 Now it says, “He gave them power over unclean spirits, commanded them they should take nothing for the journey, save a staff only, no script, no bread, no money in their purse, but be shod with sandals and not put on two coats”.
 What is all this?
 The exhibition of God’s power oftentimes depends upon the lack of trust in anything else.
 You want to chew on that for a while?
 The outpouring of God’s power through your life and mine, often depends upon the lack of trust in anything else, as long as you got something else to trust in, you’re not going to exercise complete faith in God, concerning a matter.

 I was for some years head of the Youth for Christ movement in Chicago, had a wonderful committee of businessmen who backed me up and who helped and counseled.
 One of whom was the treasure, an engineer who had perhaps 60 or 65 people working for him in his engineering business, and a fine brother.
 Well, it came one day when I was completely out of money.
-There wasn’t anything left in the till, payday was coming up, and the other bills to be paid and I just had to go out and raise some money, and so, I said, well I’ll go see my friend Al, and the he’ll help me, and at least he’ll pray with me, which he did.
+There wasn’t anything left in the till, payday was coming up, and the other bills to be paid and I just had to go out and raise some money, and so, I said, well I’ll go see my friend Al, and maybe he’ll help me, and at least he’ll pray with me, which he did.
 We had an earnest prayer meeting that God would help and guide and direct and supply that special need.
 He told me frankly that he was given out, there wasn’t anything more he could give, but he would pray with me which he did, and then when we get up off our knees I said to him, “You know Al, I don’t understand why the Lord lets us get broke like this, from time to time”.
 He thought a minute and said, “You know it’s a cinch that you pray a lot better when you’re broke”.
 Oh how true, though incidentally, the P.S. to that story is that God did supply that need and the money was raised and we did meet the payroll of met the bills, and went right on, halleluiah.
 The Lord brings you through things doesn’t He?
 “He suffered thee to hunger and fed thee with manna that He might make thee know”.
 See, that’s the way the Lord works, He brings you into a situation of need, the He brings you through it by His grace, so that you can know in your own heart that it pays to trust God.
 The outpouring of God’s power is often times directly proportional to your lack of trust in anything else.
 What did He say to them?
 “Take nothing for your journey”.
 Now, that certainly sounds like, like poor advice, doesn’t it?
 He said, “No script”, that’s a purse, “no bread, no money, in you prescript”, that’s a bag to carry your personal items in, “and no bread, no money in your purse”.
 Just wear sandals and don’t have two coats.
 Now, why did He tell them that?
 Was that to teach them that you should never make plans?
 Was that to teach them that when you go on a journey, you should never be prepared for it?
 No, what He was teaching them was, on this particular mission, you have to learn to trust God while you are exercising the authority I’m giving you, over the powers of sin and Satan.
 This was an object lesson in learning to trust God.
 It doesn’t teach me that when I go on a trip, I shouldn’t have anything with me.
 That isn’t what it teaches.
 What it does teach is that it is more important to trust in the power of God, in the guidance of God, than it is to trust in everything else, and they had to learn that.
 Notice that He let them take a staff, that was to ward off any of the angry neighbors dogs that came out to bite them, and I suppose to lean upon when their bodies were weary with the walking, but there they go, nothing by way of money, nothing by way of equipment, nothing by way of even of extra clothing, just God.

 I carry in my wallet as a very small clipping that my sister Mildred gave to me some years ago.
 I still carry a treasure it.
 It says, when you’re down to nothing at all, then for the first time you may become aware of the fact that God is enough.
 There my brother, my sister, is the truth.
 Never fear or flinch at the trials of life and the necessities of life and the needs that you face, because in them and through them, God is teaching you that He is indeed enough and like what he said to Paul, He is saying to you and to me, “My grace is sufficient for thee, for My strength is made perfect in your weakness”.
 He’s enough, He’s more than enough.
 “Ye are complete in Him”, says Paul.
 Everything that you’ll ever need is wrapped up in your relationship with the Lord Jesus Christ, so trust Him and obey Him, step by step.